ZackyMrf/euclid/readme.md

 2. Follow the interactive prompts:
    - Choose swap type (EUCLID, ANDR, MON, or Random)
-   - Enter number of transactions
+   - Enter number of transactions per account
    - Enter ETH amount per transaction
+   - Select which accounts to use (single, all, or exit)
    - Choose whether to use proxies
    - Confirm the transaction summary

+## Multi-Account Support

+The bot can now process multiple accounts sequentially.
+You can:
+- Add multiple private keys to your `.env` file (each starting with `PRIVATE_KEY=`)
+- Choose a specific account or run all accounts during execution
+- See individual and aggregate transaction statistics

 ## Transaction Types